Diversity in Neuroscience Summer Interns

 Research Information:

-Groove is both a musical feature that elicits an urge to move with rhythmic patterns and an integral component of music in therapy to cue for synchronized movement to auditory stimuli in Parkinson’s patients with walking impairments.
+Groove is both a musical feature that elicits an urge to move with rhythmic patterns and an integral component of music in therapy to cue for synchronized movement to auditory stimuli in Parkinson's patients with walking impairments.
 Despite its importance, factors that influence it remain unclear.
-In Ocarina's internship, they will explore the effect of nostalgia on the perception of groove in healthy adults through behavioural studies.
-Ocarina will also help investigate the effect of syncopation on groove perception in Parkinson’s disease patients.
+In Ocarina's internship, they explored the effect of nostalgia on the perception of groove in healthy adults through behavioural studies.
+Ocarina will also help investigate the effect of syncopation on groove perception in Parkinson's disease patients.
 These findings will provide a foundation for future gait studies and inform stimulus selection for clinical applications.